In 2016 I wrote the above reflection and the following is a further elaboration based on life experiences as well as some vigorous research.

 I recall once then seeing a blind man getting on the subway with my dog Caramella and I. The mere fact that he was living his life and riding the subway made me feel like such a pansy.
 I have had all the health and opportunities anyone could ask for yet chose to screw up with my chemistry and biology.
 So my eyes opened up like tap water.

 Another time also in Toronto, one sunny morning I was in the balcony when I saw a 10-year-old boy on a wheelchair playing tennis in front of my building.
 I was so bewitched by the scene, that I took the camera and Caramella and went down to get a closer look.
 I was able to stealthily capture a few shots, one of which is featured below.
-My eyes were uncontrollably sobbing Here as well.
+My eyes were uncontrollably sobbing here as well as recounted in Photos I Shot That Brought Tears To My Eyes.

 So the extra sensation was indeed still there.
 It is part of who I am and there is no running away from your own psyche.
 No matter how hard and long you try to block the flow, you need to accept, befriend, and love who you are if you ever want to be able to peacefully deal with that outside world.